 Finding Freedom Week 19: My Health Scare Part 2

 I won’t lie.
-I was super disappointed when the specialist delivered the news to us that more testing needed to be done, and that this whole health scare wasn’t over.
+I was super disappointed when the specialist delivered the news to us that more testing needed to be done.

 But as Mike subsequently pointed out, just being told it was nothing to worry about probably wouldn’t have been all that comforting in the long run.

-He was right – I got it, but in that moment, that had been the news I was hoping for.
+He was right, but in that moment, that had been the news I was hoping for.
 It’s nothing – you don’t need to worry about it.

 As much as I didn’t want to do more testing, given the circumstances, this was the ideal scenario.
-At least the biopsy would give us some definitive results and the unknown of this whole health scare would finally be over.
+At least the biopsy would give us some definitive results.
 Right?

-Lucky for us, Mike’s step-mom was more than willing to come over to watch the kids for the biopsy appointment, my mom immediately stepped right up to visit us on the date of the results, and Mike’s mom was ready and waiting to help out again if more appointments were needed.
+Lucky for us, Mike’s step-mom was more than willing to come over to watch the kids for the biopsy appointment, and my mom immediately stepped right up to visit us on the date of the results.
 (Have I mentioned we have amazing parents?)

-And on a positive note, with all the support from our families coming to watch the boys so Mike could go to these appointments with me, we have had more date nights in the span of a month than in the entire rest of the time since our youngest was born!
-A tad hard on the eating out budget, but we very much enjoyed it.
+And on a positive note, with all the support from our families coming to watch the boys to facilitate Mike going to these appointments with me, we have had more date nights in the span of a month than in the entire rest of the time since our youngest was born!

-While I don’t recommend a cancer scare in order to spend more time with your better half, if we were going to be dealing with all this anyway, extra date nights were not a bad little side effect.
+While I don’t recommend a cancer scare in order to spend more time with your better half, if we were going to be dealing with it anyway, this was not a bad little side effect.

 The Biopsy

 So there I was, heading back to the cancer centre for yet another appointment.
-I felt I had already been to this place far too many times for my comfort, but this appointment felt like it was a level up from the last.
+I felt I had already been to this place far to many times for my comfort, but this appointment was a level up from the MRI.
 This time around they would be freezing the area, making a small incision, sticking in a needle the size of which seemed like major overkill, and taking a number of tissue samples.

 The thought of the incision/needle would normally stress me out big time, but much like the epidural during labour, at this point I was thinking “bring it on”.